aridjayarecipes/cutesrecipes.web.app/content/post/2051-how-to-prepare-speedy-green-lentil-salad.md

 Green lentil salad is one of the most popular of current trending foods on earth.
 It's appreciated by millions every day.
 It is easy, it's fast, it tastes yummy.
 They are nice and they look wonderful.
 Green lentil salad is something which I have loved my whole life.

-Not just another lentil salad….this is Can't-Stop-Eating-It delish.
+Not just another lentil salad….this is Can&#39;t-Stop-Eating-It delish.
 Made with green lentils, feta, tomatoes, cucumber and drizzled with a beautiful lemon salad dressing.
 This green lentil salad recipe is healthy, fresh, and totally delicious!
 It makes a great light meal or side dish.

 To begin with this recipe, we must first prepare a few components.
 You can have green lentil salad using 8 ingredients and 2 steps.
 Here is how you cook it.